 The Chief Executive shall be responsible for maintaining archives for all documents required to be retained in line with statutory legislation and guidance issued by the Department of Health and other regulators.
 The Chief Executive shall develop a policy and ensure all staff are aware of the mandatory requirements and best practice in relation to the retention of documents.

-The Director of Nursing and Clinical Governance is responsible for:
+The Director of Nursing and Clinical Standards is responsible for:

-developing policy in respect of the retention of documents in accordance with statutory requirements and best practice
+developing policy in respect of the retention of documents in accordance with statutory requirements and best practice;

-proactively providing the Board with assurance of compliance with policy
+proactively providing the Board with assurance of compliance with policy;

-raising awareness
+raising awareness.

 The documents held in archives shall be capable of retrieval by authorised persons.